SAFEGUARDING

 Email the safeguarding team: safeguarding@epsomvineyard.org

-Epsom Vineyard is a member of thirtyone:eight.
-They have a 24/7 helpline for advice on safeguarding concerns (adults or children) - 0303 003 1111
+Thirtyone Eight: Epsom Vineyard is a member of thirtyone:eight, an independent organisation which equips society with the knowledge and skills to create safer environments for children and adults at risk.
+Thirtyone:eight has a 24/7 helpline for advice on safeguarding concerns (adults or children) - 0303 003 1111

 Vineyard National Safeguarding Team: safeguarding@vcuki.org.uk 01482 462 690 (ask to speak to the safeguarding team)